laurentpayot/minidenticons/README.md

 You will always get the same identicon for a given username.
 But it is not impossible to have different usernames with the same identicon.
 That's a [collision](https://en.wikipedia.org/wiki/Hash_collision).

-Generated identicons are 5×5 pixels large with vertical symmetry, and can have 9 different hues for the same saturation and lightness.
+Generated identicons are 5×5 matrices with vertical symmetry, and can have 9 different hues for the same saturation and lightness.
 This means there are 2<sup>(3×5)</sup> × 9 = 294,912 different identicons possible, but duplicate identicons are inevitable when using a lot of them.
 It shouldn’t matter as identicons should not be used solely to identify an user, and should always be coupled to a *unique* username :wink:

 The `npm test` command results below show that you have less than a 2 percent chance to generate a duplicate identicon when already using 10,000 of them.